DommanLab/RMCC/narratives/RMCC_ncov_NM.md

 Beginning in the fall of 2020, variants of concern (VOCs) have been increasing in frequency in New Mexico.

 The Alpha variant (B.1.1.7, blue) has risen the most dramatically in frequency, mirroring national trends.
 In May 2021, Alpha made up about 65% of New Mexico sequences.
 Increased transmissibility fueled the spread of Alpha, but vaccines remain effective against this variant.

+The Delta variant (B.1.617.2) makes up 9% of recent samples, and the frequency of this variant is expected to continue rising.

 VOCs Gamma (P.1), Epsilon (B.1.427 & B.1.249) and variant of interest (VOI) Iota (B.1.526) are currently found at low frequencies in New Mexico.